 If techy people talk about ‘Outlook’ they probably mean ‘Outlook for Windows’ – that’s Microsoft’s practice even in recent documentation.
 With so many Outlook’s about we should all try to be specific.

-Current version: Outlook 2016 for Windows usually as part of Office 2016 for Windows.
+Current version: Outlook 365 for Windows as part of Microsoft or Outlook 2019 for Windows part of Office 2019.

 Outlook for Mac